Green Electronics - Environmentally Responsible Alternatives to Traditional PCB Fabrication

 Direct Metallization – An Environmentally-friendly Alternative to Electroless Copper Plating

-I am pleased to say that environmentally preferable technologies, like direct metallization, continue to gain traction in the PCB industry.
-Direct metallization alternatives eliminate formaldehyde, EDTA and other hazardous chemicals while significantly reducing water and energy consumption.
+Environmentally preferable technologies, like direct metallization, continue to gain traction in the PCB industry.
+Direct metallization alternatives eliminate formaldehyde, EDTA, and other hazardous chemicals while significantly reducing water and energy consumption.
 Combined, these factors dramatically reduce the environmental impact of a critical step within the PCB fabrication processes.

-Direct metallization is an innovative technology transforming the way conductive electrical pathways are fabricated within PCBs.
+Direct metallization is a proven technology, transforming the way conductive electrical pathways are fabricated within PCBs.
 Hundreds of manufacturers have already approved and transitioned from electroless copper plating to direct metallization for making simple and complex circuit boards, from flexible, rigid-flex and hybrid constructions to multi-layer PCBs with high-density interconnections (HDI).

 Several PCB manufacturers were interviewed after their transition to direct metallization as part of the Design for the Environment Program funded by the US Environmental Protection Agency (EPA).
 Real-world performance data collected in the program confirms that direct metallization performs as well or better than traditional electroless copper plating and offers the following advantages.